JGefroh/can-you-code/README.md

 3. [Build Script Understanding](https://gist.github.com/JGefroh/3cbfd2f6058c14f8350d)
 The challenge is to read and explain what each step of the build script is doing and why it is being performed.
 This tests candidate's ability to research and provides a glimpse of their level of understanding of the parts of a web application/web development process.

+# Questions
+1. A teammate is consistently producing poor quality code that ends up having to be rewritten.
+What do you do?
+Why?
+2. You're working on a mission-critical legacy software project with a staggering amount of technical debt and see a great new technology to add.
+What do you do?
+3. A new member joins your team.
+They are incredibly skilled and productive, but are unanimously disliked by other members of the team due to their arrogant, domineering personality.
+What do you do as a peer?
+What would you do if you were a manager?
+4. A teammate is always making technology and development choices that are outdated, inefficient, or otherwise problematic.
+You know of better ways and technologies.
+What do you do to ensure the project succeeds?
+5. You're starting a brand new, greenfield project and are given complete control of technologies and processes.
+You have the choice of using these new technologies, or continuing to use the old ways.
+What do you do?
+Explain your reasoning.
+6. There is an important deadline tomorrow for a massive contract.
+Your feature can be finished today if you take development shortcuts.
+Your feature will be delayed if you do it in a quality manner.
+What do you do?
+Why?
+7. A brand new intern at the company randomly reviews your code one day and creates a three page document detailing everything they believe is wrong with your code.
+What do you do?